Simon Pytlovany House

 The Simon Pytlovany House is a historic house in Fayette County, Texas.
 It is located about 1.5 mi south of Dubina on FM 1383.
 It is an example of immigrants bringing building styles to their new homes.
 The house is built in the style of a Ukrainian Izba.
-It was listed on the National Register of Historic Places on April 14, 1975 and designated a Recorded Texas Historic Landmark.
+It was listed on the National Register of Historic Places on April 14, 1975, and designated a Recorded Texas Historic Landmark.

 Construction

 It is built from large timbers 6 to 8 in square.
 The frame was first built upside down with the ceiling framework on the ground, it was then disassembled and put together upright.
 Splice and hole fittings, not nails, were used.
-This was not only structurally strong but facilitated the assemble, disassemble, invert, reassemble process.
+This was not only structurally strong but facilitated the assembly, disassemble, invert, reassemble process.
 The frame was filled with split logs (mostly cedar) approximately 12 in apart.
 The space was filled with a pseudo adobe of mud, shelled maize head and horse manure.
 The manure created a stronger chemical bond and provided undigested straw.
 The walls were 14 to 18 in when completed.
 Twigs and sticks were added as needed for reinforcement and a top coating of yellow clay and straw served as a finishing plaster and preservative.